Skip to content

 The public page specifically calls for:

-• Completion of a Tier 5 Investigation for Top Secret clearance
+• Completion of a Tier 5 Investigation for Top Secret clearance, which includes polygraph-level investigation for access to Sensitive Compartmented Information (SCI)

 • Standard officer accession through OTS, USAFA, or AFROTC